Algebras defined by Lyndon words and Artin-Schelter regularity: Introduction

 A nonempty subset $W\subseteq X^{+}$ is called \emph{an antichain of monomials} (or shortly \emph{an antichain}) if any two elements $u, v\in W, u \neq v$ are not comparable with respect to ``$\sqsubset$".
 In other words, $W$ is an antichain of monomials if every monomial $a \in W$ is minimal with respect to ``$\sqsubset$".

 The following is straightforward. \begin{lemma} Let $V$ be a nonempty set of monomials in $X^{+}$.
-Let Then $W$ is the unique maximal antichain of monomials contained in $V$.
-Furthermore, every $u \in V$ has a subword $w \in W$. \end{lemma}
+Let Then $W$ is the unique maximal antichain of monomials in $V$ such that every $u \in V$ has a subword $w \in W$. \end{lemma}

 Let $V$, and $W$ be as above.
 A monomial $a\in X^{\ast}$ is $V$-\emph{normal} ($V$-\emph{standard}) if $a$ does not contain as a subword any $u \in V$.
 Clearly $a$ is $V$-normal \emph{iff} $a$ is $W$-normal.
 Denote by $\mathfrak{N}(W)$ the set of $W$-normal words